priteshgudge/pick_place_3dperception/WRITEUP.md

-My pipeline is as follows:
+The pipeline is below:

-Image -> Voxel Grid Downsampling -> Passthrough over Z-Axis -> Passthrough over X-Axis -> Outlier Filter -> RANSAC PLANE Filter -> Done
+Image -> Statistical Outlier Filter --> Voxel Grid Downsampling -> Passthrough over Z-Axis -> Passthrough over Y-Axis  -> RANSAC PLANE Filter -> Done

-For each of these sections, I'll list my observations:
+Observations Below:

-**Voxel Grid:** The hardest thing to learn here was what the LEAF_SIZE actually meant.
-I kept thinking it meant that something like "1" meant one point in each "area."
-I didn't realize that the leaf is actually defining the "area."
+**Voxel Grid:** Leaf size is the area for the voxel grid.
+Interesting!

-**Passthrough Filters:** The biggest killer to me on this one was remembering the right hand rule when I was learning it.
-This one is pretty easy, but will be my biggest challenge when I take the challenge_world.
+**Passthrough Filters:** It is important to note Right Hand Rule for the Axis.

-**Outlier Filter:** After the working python_pcl was given to us, this one is so simple that it isn't worth mentioning.
+**Outlier Filter:** Straightforward with python_pcl

-**RANSAC PLANE FILTER:** This one still perplexes me.
-I understand the concept, just not really how it works, I need to mess with this one some more.
+**RANSAC PLANE FILTER:** Plane intuition is easy to understand.
+Not sure how it will work for other shapes.

 Here is what the cloud looked like after the pipeline: